vicsz/aws-beanstalk-code-kata/README.md

    - **Hint:**  Use GitHub Secrets to store sensitive credentials (e.g., AWS keys).

 7. **Logging with AWS CloudWatch**
-   - Add somet logging to your application.
+   - Add some application logging to your application.
    - Ensure your application sends application logs to AWS CloudWatch (and that you can view and search for them).

 8. **Error Handling and Alerting**